cmusatyalab/gabriel-car/README.md

 3. Start the AAA Proxy server:
 `python car.py`
 4. Connect the Android client to the Gabriel control server (use the control server's IP)

+#### Future Work
+We've started some work on a state-based model where changes to the car are tracked instead of having steps.
+The demo we have covers inserting the green and gold washers into the frame.
+It can detect which orientation the frame is in and thus, which hole a washer is put in or removed regardless of the orientation of the frame.
+The demo is located under the `state_based` branch.